Boston Festival Orchestra, Season Two

 Jordan Hall | New England Conservatory

 On a breezy Autumn day in 2019, Nicholas Brown and Alyssa Wang met in a local coffee shop to celebrate their recent graduation from the New England Conservatory and to trade ideas about potential collaborations.
-With a few formative years of experience in the Boston music scene between the two of them, they put their heads together and imagined what they could bring to the City that would leave a positive legacy and contribute to the music scene in a unique way.
+With many formative years of experience in the Boston music scene between the two of them, they put their heads together and imagined what they could bring to the City that would leave a positive legacy and contribute to the music scene in a unique way.
 There was one issue that stood out to them right away: the need for more summertime employment opportunities for local professional musicians.
 It was from this starting point that the Boston Festival Orchestra was born.

 In February 2020, BFO was publicly announced with the aim of having its first season in July 2020.
 Sadly, due to the incoming Covid-19 pandemic, the first season was postponed.
 In lieu of live performances came the first iteration of the BFO Chamber Series, featuring five free virtual concerts from January - May, 2021, drawing audiences from all around the country.
 The Chamber Series' unique talk-show format included in-concert interviews with musicians and live chat Q&A with streamers, providing audiences with their first example of the highly interactive nature of BFO concerts.